shanzhonglujie/L-Pool/README.md

-C-GCN
+L-Pool
 =====
-The paper is under review, and the source code will be provided later

-The implementation of S-GCN in our paper:
+The implementation of L-Pool in our paper:
 Hongyu Zhao, Jiazhi Xie, Hongbin Wang.
-"Co-learning Graph Convolution Network for Mobile User Profiling"
+"Adaptive Graph Pooling for Learning Enhancement"
+Here only release the source code of gae-x and vgae-x for link prediction task.
 Require
 =====
 Python 3.6